-The Local Air Quality Management Technical Guidance 2022 places an obligation on all Councils to produce an air quality strategy even if there are no exceedances in air quality objectives.
+The Local Air Quality Management Policy Guidance 2022 places an obligation on all Councils to produce an air quality strategy even if there are no exceedances in air quality objectives.
 This requirement is in recognition that there are no safe limits for fine particulates.
+Fine particulates are particles of diameter less than 2.5 microns in size (PM2.5).
 In 2019, Defra produced England's Clean Air Strategy (CAS) identifying initiatives in England to reduce air pollution.
 The final CAS sets out proposals to halve the population living in areas with concentration of fine particulate matter above Who guideline levels(10μg/m3) by 2025.

 North Tyneside has already shown collative working to improve air quality.
-Joint transport initiative between Newcastle Gateshead and North Tyneside enabled a successful bid to retrofit buses to reduce nitrogen dioxide emissions about the coast road.
+A joint transport initiative between Newcastle Gateshead and North Tyneside enabled a successful bid to retrofit buses to reduce nitrogen dioxide emissions about the Coast Road.